top of page

 Christmas, for many people, is almost synonymous with overindulgence.
 Food-centred gatherings with free-flowing alcohol encourage us to eat, drink, and be merry.
-And while overindulging on a rare occasion is unlikely to do any damage, at this time of year many of us do so to the point of discomfort numerous times in short succession.
+And while overindulging on a rare occasion is unlikely to cause harm for most people, at this time of year many of us do so to the point of discomfort numerous times in short succession.
 Follow our tips to ensure you have a healthier approach to food & drink this Christmas.

 The impact on health

 Beyond discomfort, overindulging can have a negative impact on your health.
-It can lead to excess weight gain which increases your risk of many health conditions such as heart disease, cancer, and stroke to name just three.
+Regular overindulgence over time can contribute to weight gain, which is linked to an increased risk of health conditions such as heart disease, type 2 diabetes and some cancers.
 Overindulging in alcohol can also increase this risk, as well as negatively affecting your sleep and mental health.

 It’s healthier to see Christmas as a way to enjoy special foods in normal proportions with loved ones, rather than as an opportunity to feast until you can’t move.